humank/ddd-practitioners-ref/docs/05-deploy-applications-by-cdk/README.md

-Now,  you have go through all ofthe whole coffee ordering process journey, in case you would like to hands-on more, just implement more business scenario as you can, and taste all these **Cloud coffeeshop on AWS.**
+Now, you have gone through all of the whole coffee ordering process journey, in case you would like to hands-on more, just implement more business scenario as you can, and taste all these **Cloud coffeeshop on AWS.**